1. Introduction

 • arranging payback of overpayments.

-Appointeeship cannot be sought as means of managing/controlling the lives of those who have capacity in relation to benefit entitlements and responsibilities, but who make unwise decisions in spending or budgeting.
+Appointeeship cannot be sought as means of managing/controlling the lives of those who have mental capacity in relation to benefit entitlements and responsibilities, but who make unwise decisions in spending or budgeting.

 2. Spending